Crock-Pot Minestrone Soup! Packed with nutrients and tons of veggies, this makes for a great meat-less option for your Fall & Winter evenings.

 Yes – Minestrone soup is really a soup made of mixed veggies and beans so you can play around with what you feel like adding to it!
 Have some fun in the kitchen.

-I am literally eating this minestrone as we speak.
+I am literally eating this minestrone as I type this!
 I can’t get enough of it!
-Packed with nutrients and tons of veggies, this makes for a great meat-less option for Fall and Winter evenings.
+It is packed with nutrients and tons of veggies & it makes for a great meatless option for Fall and Winter evenings.

 Crockpot Minestrone Soup

 We can all agree crockpots make life easy!
 Try this Crockpot Minestrone for an easy weeknight meal!

 - 4 cups vegetable stock

 - 1 can kidney beans drained and rinsed

 - 1 can great northerns drained and rinsed

 - 2 15oz cans crushed tomatoes Or 1 large can (28 oz) is OK